UPDATED JUL 14, 2020

 This city is full of local trails, green spaces, and parks prime for running.
 Whether you’re just getting started or looking for a change of scenery, here are the places to hit the ground running in the heart of Seattle.

 Often overlooked, Myrtle Edwards Park is one of the most scenic and easily accessed places to run in the city.
-Starting at the north end of the downtown waterfront (which you can also run along easily), this 1.5-mile trail (one way) takes you out along the shores of Elliott Bay with views of the Olympic Range and Peninsula.
+Starting at the north end of the downtown waterfront (which you can also run along easily), this 1.5-mile paved trail (one way) takes you out along the shores of Elliott Bay with views of the Olympic Range and Peninsula.
 If you want to extend the run, take the trail past the cruise ship port to the marina — that’ll net you 3.8 miles (one way).

 Most people think the Burke-Gilman Trail is for cycling, but this asphalt 19-mile trail is great for a long run.
 The trail technically runs from Ballard to Bothell, and along the way passes through Fremont, the U-District, Sand Point, and Roosevelt, making it both scenic and the perfect length if you’re training for a really long race.

 The 2.8-mile loop around Green Lake is like the gold standard for runs in Seattle: it’s well-paved, flat, surrounded by beautiful greenery, and on a sunny day, it’s very crowded.
 One of the most popular routes for formal 5K races, you’ll often have company while running near Green Lake, and that doesn’t even count the cyclists, boaters, and rollerbladers who also enjoy this little oasis for fitness in north Seattle.

 To be honest, there’s no one specific trail you should run when you go to Washington Park Arboretum.
 There are miles of natural surface trails that twist and wind among the rare, protected trees, and you could probably train here year-round without getting tired of the scenery.
 In addition to forested areas, there are also gardens and wetlands.
 Though, we wouldn’t recommend running through the latter.